-As can be seen from the flyer above and the images of amps below, the box was effectively a standard solid state amp box slightly reworked.
+As can be seen from the flyer at the top of this page and the images of amps below, the box was effectively a standard solid state amp box slightly reworked.

 The power section of these amps was based in part on the last iteration of the Vox AC100 - zener diodes to provide the bias voltage; doubled-up filter capacitors to increase reliability; and still the brimistor.

-For reference, the last schematic of the AC100, re-drawn in VSEL days (4th December 1969), which shows the design was very much alive even if the AC100 itself was out of production:
+For reference, OS/167, the last schematic of the AC100, drawn in VSEL days (4th December 1969), which shows the design was very much alive even if the AC100 itself was out of production.

 EXAMPLES OF SURVIVING AMPLIFIERS

 Serial no. 1009

 Thanks to Dan-Jarle for the pictures.

 Serial number 1030 - currently in the USA

 Currently in Norway.
 Thanks to Asle for the pictures.